top of page

 Our Morning: Walking and Talking

-Now that he is 13, he is more interested in going to our church, just walking around its grounds.
-For you, it might be the park.
-It might even be just walking around your neighborhood without a specific destination.
+We start the day with a 20 to 30-minute walk.
+Now that he is 13, he enjoys visiting our church and walking around its grounds.
+For you, it might be the park or just strolling around your neighborhood without a specific destination.

 During our walks, we talk about what we see along the road.
 Often, we notice things we usually overlook.
 A new plant growing by the sidewalk.
 A different cloud formation.
 A dog quietly resting near a gate.

-But there are also days when it is just a quiet walk.
+I once read that observing and describing our surroundings helps fire up the brain.
+It encourages awareness and language.
+But there are days when it is just a quiet walk.
 And that is okay too.

 After Breakfast: Cartoons and Chores

-I once found a school for special kids, and one of their lessons for teens was learning how to do household chores.
-That stayed with me.
+Then we move into something practical.
+We do gardening or simple housework.
+I once found a school for special kids, and one of their lessons was learning how to do household chores.
+That idea stuck with me.
 Why not start teaching these skills at home in a natural way?

 Gardening teaches patience.
 Watering plants builds responsibility.
 Sweeping and organizing help with independence.
-These are life skills that matter long term.
+These are life skills that matter long-term.

 After Lunch: Homeschool, Creativity, or Movement

-There are also days when instead of formal lessons, we choose something different based on his energy and mood.
+There are days when, instead of formal lessons, we choose something different based on his energy and mood.
 Sometimes we paint.
-Other times, I allow him to explore how to create a digital art, which he really loves.
+Other times, I allow him to explore how to create digital art, which he really loves.
 I see how focused he becomes when he is creating.
 His patience improves.
 His attention to detail grows.
 These moments may not look like traditional schooling, but they are learning in a very real way.

 After our lessons, creative time, or exercise, we allow him to watch videos he enjoys on YouTube.
 At this time, he loves anything about churches, processions, and Santa Claus.
 These interests may seem very specific, but I see them as doors into learning.
 We talk about history, culture, and traditions because of these videos.